vast-engineering/eslint-config-vast/README.md

 ## Usage

+**For server-side projects**

-Create a file named `.eslintrc` in the root of your project:
+Create `.eslintrc` file in the root of your project with the following:

 ```javascript
 {